 An astrograph should give pinpoint stellar images and no significant vignetting across its specified field.
-This telescope claims to have a corrected field diameter of 44 mm and so should be able to cover the sensor of a full frame DSLR which has a diagonal of just over 43 mm.
+This telescopes claim to have a corrected field diameter of 44 mm and so should be able to cover the sensor of a full frame DSLR which has a diagonal of just over 43 mm.

-The telescope is equipped with a rack & pinion focuser whose fine machined cograil allows smooth focusing even under heavy loads of up to 3 kg.
-It comes with CNC tube rings and with vixen dovetail and has a standard finder shoe which is Vixen/Celestron/Skywatcher compatible.
+The telescopes are equipped with a rack & pinion focuser whose fine machined cograil allows smooth focusing even under heavy loads of up to 3 kg.
+They come with CNC tube rings and with vixen dovetail and has a standard finder shoe which is Vixen/Celestron/Skywatcher compatible.
 However, its fine construction meant that the rather crude base of some of my finder scopes would not fit within it without some filing to remove the crackle paint finish.

 — Aperture: 65 mm

 — Focal length: 420 mm

 — Diameter of the corrected field: 44 mm